Measuring Developer Work Experience

 Developer Experience (DevEx) is a relatively new concept that has gained significant attention in the software development world.
 It encompasses how developers feel about, think about, and value their work.
 This approach recognizes that developer productivity isn't just about the quantity of code produced or the speed of task completion, but rather it is influenced by a complex blend of factors, both technical and human[1].

-KEDE (KnowledgE Discovery Efficiency) is a novel metric that proves instrumental in optimizing software development processes.
-KEDE quantifies the knowledge gap developers encounter when embarking on tasks.
-This knowledge gap directly influences developers' experience, affecting their happiness, productivity, and overall satisfaction with their work.
+We introduce a novel metric KnowledgE Discovery Efficiency (KEDE) to quantify the knowledge gaps developers encounter when embarking on tasks.
+These knowledge gaps directly influence developers' experience, affecting their happiness, productivity, and overall satisfaction with their work.

 In this article, we will explore how KEDE aligns with and can be used to measure these DevEx dimensions: Cognitive Load, Feedback Loops and Flow State.
 This comprehension will offer valuable insights into how KEDE can be used as an effective tool for implementing the DevEx approach in your organization.